runicscribe/worldbuilding-docs/dae-machina/world/magic/disciplines/shapeshifting.md

 Shapeshifting is the transformation of ones body into a different form.
 Mages specializing in Shapeshifting are referred to as Shapeshifters or Arcane Shapeshifters (to differentiate them from natural shapeshifters).
 Shapeshifting uses transmutation and sympathy, and sometimes Animancy and Telepathy.

-Shapeshifters are split fairly evenly among learned and instinctive shapeshifters (Not counting the ‘fae and other natural shapeshifters).
+Shapeshifters are split fairly evenly among learned and instinctive shapeshifters (Not counting the [Æl’fae](../../../culture/peoples/aeldar/aelfae) and other natural shapeshifters).
 Learned shapeshifters are generally capable of taking more forms then instinctive shapeshifters, as well as being more skilled at taking partial forms.
 Shapeshifters who specialize in simple alterations to their appearance, or other forms of human-to-human shapeshifting are generally learned shapeshifters.
 Instinctive shapeshifters tend to have a better mastery of a single animal form, including a better control over the instincts of their alternate form,